herbertmoroni/cdr-bridge-analyzer/README.md

    percentage separates hubs from bridges.
 Rather than a fixed cutoff, the threshold is calibrated per dataset: it sorts that percentage across all articulation points, finds the largest gap between consecutive values, and sets the threshold at that gap's midpoint.
-A console warning appears if the gap is under 20 percentage points, meaning the split is weak for that dataset.
+A warning appears in the report if the gap is under 20 percentage points, meaning the split is weak for that dataset.
 Results are ranked by betweenness centrality.
 4. For each bridge, runs a Wilcoxon rank-sum test comparing the time gap before a call to the *same* contact vs. before *switching* to a different contact.
 A short switch-gap relative to same-contact-gap is a signature of